orlandos-nl/MongoKitten/README.md

 In MongoKitten, you'll find two main variations of connecting to MongoDB.

 - `connect` calls are `async throws`, and will _immediately_ attempt to establish a connection.
 These functions throw an error if unsuccessful.
-- `lazyConnect` calls are `thorws`, and will defer establishing a connection until it's necessary.
+- `lazyConnect` calls are `throws`, and will defer establishing a connection until it's necessary.
 Errors are only thrown if the provided credentials are unusable.

 Connect's advantage is that a booted server is known to have a connection.
 Any issues with MongoBD will arise _immediately_, and the error is easily inspectable.